Perspective | A Virginia boy’s battle with diabetes has shaped his life — and sent him to the White House

 “We’re facing higher prices at the gas pumps, supply chain issues.
 It’s been a tough two years for families,” Spanberger said.
 “And this is one more added difficulty for families, one more pain point.”

 After dinner at the White House, Shannon rode with Joshua in the motorcade while Brian and Jackson stayed behind.
-They wandered the East Wing, then watch the speech in the “plush, red velvet” White House movie room.
+They wandered the East Wing, then watched the speech in the “plush, red velvet” White House movie room.

 “They have presidential M&Ms!” dad marveled.

-Shannon said it was a “once in a lifetime” experience.
+Shannon said it was a “once-in-a-lifetime” experience.
 What if Joshua has a career in Congress, or the White House, even — I asked.

 “I’m an advocate, not a politician,” Joshua corrected me.
 He’s interested in engineering or technology.